 The Utilization Approach

-The Ericksonian Handshake
+The Milton H. Ericksonian Handshake

 Variations of the Ericksonian handshake are still used in hypnotherapy today.

-Including Family Members In The Therapy Process
+Including Family In The Therapy Process

 In Erickson's time, it was considered revolutionary to invite spouses or parents to participate in the therapy process.
-Although his approach was highly individualistic, he did not hesitate to include family members when it seemed clear that they needed to be part of the solution.
+Although his approach was typically highly individualistic, he did not hesitate to include family when it seemed clear that they needed to be part of the solution.
 He was even known to make house calls on occasion.

 Erickson's radical ideas about family involvement in therapy have carried over into family therapy practices today.